EcoTech-WCE-Hackathon/EcoTech-Classifier/README.md

 # WCE Hackathon - EcoTech Classifier

-## Welcome to the Backend Repo for EcoTech
+## Welcome to the ML Classifier Repo for EcoTech

 #### EcoTech is a mobile app for reporting E-Waste effeciently and thereby reducing the damage to the environment cauesd by the E-Waste